deendin/news-app/README.md

 1. Clone the repository: `git clone https://github.com/deendin/news-app.git`
 2. Assuming that the Dependencies listed above are satisfied, you can ```cd``` into the directory called ```news-app.git```
 4. Run `composer install` to install the project dependencies.
 When that is done, duplicate the content of `.env.example` into a new file called `.env` and run  `php artisan migrate --seed` to create the database tables and it's seeders.
-5. In the server you can either run `php artisan serve` to start the laravel app or if you have valet setup, you can run `valet link` in this directory and then head to `http://news-app.test` to see the application running.
+5. In the project directory you can either run `php artisan serve` to start the laravel app or if you have valet setup, you can run `valet link` in this directory and then head to `http://news-app.test` to see the application running.
 6. To test, duplicate the contnet of the `.env.test.example` to a new `.env.tesing` file, run `php artisan test`, which is expected to run this tests.